open/close all folders

 - The Five Episode Pilots of DuckTales and Chip 'n Dale Rescue Rangers revealed the main characters throughout the episodes.
 In each case, only the original main characters (Scrooge and his nephews, Chip and Dale) were featured in the very first episode, with the other characters appearing later on in the stories.

-- The first five episodes of X-Men Evolution are almost solely devoted to this, generally with both the X-Men and the rival Brotherhood recruiting a new member in each episode (mainly the Brotherhood, as we can see).
+- The first five episodes of X-Men: Evolution are almost solely devoted to this, generally with both the X-Men and the rival Brotherhood recruiting a new member in each episode (mainly the Brotherhood, as we can see).
 In order: Nightcrawler and Toad in "Strategy X", Shadowcat and Avalanche in "X-Impulse", Rogue in "Rogue Recruit" (though she was mostly detached from the Brotherhood, and joined the X-Men in the seventh episode), Blob in "Mutant Crush" and Spyke and Quicksilver in "Speed and Spyke".
+This is averted with the new recruits in the second season, who are introduced all at once.
+Only Magma and Boom-Boom get any particular focus episodes.

 - The first five five-minute episodes of Egmont's stop-mo series Little People based on Fisher-Price toys, collected on the Friendship Collection DVD, introduce Eddie (and Freddie and Sarah Lynn), Maggie, Sonya Lee, and Farmer Jed respectively.